 “I was prescribed Yasmin mostly because I suffered from acne on my face and back.
 I tried so many routes to get rid of it but the only thing that worked was Yasmin.” – The Lowdown user

 Progestogen only contraception (progestogen only pill, implant, injection and hormonal coil) can worsen acne – this is because it doesn’t contain any oestrogen.
 If your skin worsens after starting progestogen only contraception, consider continuing for 3 to 6 months as your skin may improve in this time.

 If acne symptoms are affecting you, see your pharmacist or GP as they can offer acne treatment allowing you to stay on your contraception or switch to a different brand or method.

 So there we have it, a quick, but hopefully helpful rundown of the most common side effects of contraception.
 Despite being used by 44% of women of reproductive age worldwide, there is still limited research into the side effects of contraception and how best to predict, manage or avoid them.

 If you are experiencing any symptoms and want to explore switching or trying a new method, make sure to discuss your side effects with your GP or sexual health service who can suggest better methods for you.
-You can also use the experiences of thousands of other women available at The Lowdown to find the right fit or speak to one of our women’s health doctors who specialise in contraception advice.
+You can also use the experiences of thousands of other women available at The Lowdown to find the right fit or speak to a women’s health doctors who specialise in contraception advice.